- Selection condition

 |~]||Contains: ignores the lowercase and uppercase characters||Valid for string types only|

 |]=||Starts with: takes the lowercase and uppercase characters into account||Valid for string types only|

 - The constant strings must be enclosed in simple quotes.

 - The name of the heading must contain only letters, numbers and underlined characters ("_").
 If the field name contains other characters (apostrophe,...), the field name must be surrounded by double quotes.

 - Comparisons between strings are performed according to the ASCII value of the characters and not according to the lexicographic value ('a' > 'Z').

 - The binary memos and the composite keys cannot be part of a selection condition.

 - If a <string constant> contains a simple quote (or a double quote), this simple quote (or double quote) must be preceded by a backslash character (\).

-- .
+- To optimize the browse, use HStatCalculate on the data file before creating the view.
 Indeed, the HFSQL engine analyzes the selection condition and it uses these statistics to define the most discriminating items that will be used to optimize the browse operations performed on the data files.